 Book review Rumors of Spring

-I remained silent and did not attempt to explain once we were outdoors, it was impossible to miss the hideous structures.
-Like weed, they had cropped up everywhere, they followed us no matter which route we took, they stared at us in our faces.
-Who know they would eventually become landmarks and become, a part of our addresses: ‘ the house next to the small bunker’, ‘the lane before the large bunker’!
+Don’t you know that you are not supposed to look at a soldier?
+You are supposed to keep your gaze lowered!”
+I remained silent, not bothering to explain.
+Outdoors, it was impossible to ignore the hideous structures.
+Like weeds, they had sprouted everywhere, following us no matter which route we took, staring us in the face.
+Who knows—they might eventually become landmarks, a part of our addresses: “the house next to the small bunker,” “the lane before the large bunker.”

-Why I Picked this Book?
+Why I Picked This Book

 The Book